joeytwiddle/cheatsheets/tmux.md

     :join-pane -t <target_window_numer:target_pane_number>

 This will place your current pane below the existing pane at `target_pane_number`.
 Since pane numbers are zero-indexed, to place your pane last, use the number of panes minus 1 as the `target_pane_number`.

+Alternatively, mark a pane with:

+    :select-pane -m

+And then bring the marked pane with:

+    :join-pane

 # Disconnecting and getting back